StrikeVaults/FalconOne/README.md

 - [x] Target Operating System and its Version (log.txt)
 - [x] Target Cookies (log.txt)
 - [x] Visitors User-Agent Information (l.log)
-- [x] Sharing Cycle User-Agent Information.
+- [x] Sharing Cycle User-Agent Information collection.
 This works with WhatsApp, Telegram and other social networks.
-(Once the Meta-Description is visible on Target devices and shared, collected User-Agent information are logged in l.log)
+(Once the Meta-Description is visible on Target/sharer devices and finally shared, sharer collected User-Agent information are logged in l.log)
 - [ ] Target Webcam Activation (In progress)
 - [ ] Target Microphone Activation (In progress)
 - [ ] Target Screen Screenshot (In progress)